Updated January 10, 2021

 1) Stay home except to get medical care

 Anyone who believes they’ve been exposed but aren’t showing any symptoms should simply isolate themselves from others (and their pets).
 Yes, your pets MAY (nothing is sure as of yet) be able to get infected with Covid-19.
 Here’s an article on Quartz that explains it.

-If you need groceries – you can try some of the online services from your local grocery store or use a service like Blue Apron.
+If you need groceries – you can try some of the online services from your local grocery store or use a service like Purple Carrot.
 You can use the link below to get $40 off your first month!

 If you are in need of going to the pharmacy for medications on a regular basis you can try Amazon’s PillPack service.
 PillPack is an Amazon service that takes away the need for having to go to the pharmacy to pick up or refill a prescription.
 You can’t beat the price – the service and shipping are both free.
 You only pay the regular insurance copay, just like you if you went to the pharmacy.